Beneful Chopped Blends Review

 This product is manufactured by Nestlé Purina Petcare.

-Beneful Chopped Blends With Chicken, Carrots, Peas, and Wild Rice is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for adult dogs and growing puppies.
+Beneful Chopped Blends With Chicken, Carrots, Peas, and Wild Rice is formulated to meet the nutritional levels established by the AAFCO Dog Food Nutrient Profiles for the maintenance of adult dogs.

 We'll begin this review of Beneful Chopped Blends With Chicken, Carrots, Peas, and Wild Rice with a detailed discussion of the ingredients.